alttch/gmg/README.md

 gmg repo create test -D "My test repo"
 ```

 The repository path can contain groups.
-E.g. "tests/test".
+E.g. "tests/test". gmg uses repository
+names as POSIX groups to manage access, so the full repository name (including
+groups) can not be longer than 30 symbols.

 ### Creating a user